-- Acting on the principle that every member of staff is responsible for meeting the needs of all pupils. - Working in partnership with the Assistant Headteacher for Inclusion, pupils, parents/carers and other agencies. - Participating in appropriate training.
+- Acting on the principle that every member of staff is responsible for meeting the needs of all pupils.
+Every teacher a teacher of SEND. - Working in partnership with the Assistant Headteacher for Inclusion, pupils, parents/carers and other agencies. - Participating in appropriate training. - Pupils: - Having their wishes about their own needs regularly sought and carefully considered - All pupils treating their peers with respect - Parents/carers: - Through consultation and by working with the school to help meet their child's needs.

-Pupils:

-- Having their wishes about their own needs regularly sought and carefully considered - All pupils treating their peers with respect - Parents/carers: - Through consultation and by working with the school to help meet their child's needs.